 Bookkeeping is an activity related to the recording of the financial data relating to business operation in a significant and orderly manner.
-It covers the procedural aspect of record keeping function.
-Financial statements are the end product of the bookkeeping and record keeping function.
+It covers the procedural aspect of the record-keeping function.
+Financial statements are the end product of the bookkeeping and record-keeping function.

 A bookkeeper is responsible for keeping all record of the business or its segments, like customers’ accounts, suppliers’ accounts etc. A substantial nature of the book keeper’s work is of clerical in nature.
 Accounting is based on the careful and efficient book-keeping system.

 The main purpose of maintaining book-keeping records is to show the correct position of each head of income and expense.
 For example, a proprietor purchases goods on cash and credit.
 When he purchases on credit terms he will like to know that from time to time, to whom and how much amount is due to be paid.
 If proper records are not maintained, it will be difficult to get the proper detail of each transaction.

 At the end of the accounting period, the proprietor wants to know the profit earned or loss suffered in the business activity.
 For this purpose, a lot of information is needed which be obtained from the proper system of record keeping.
 Hence, bookkeeping is the indispensable part of any business activity.